pr8kerl/kubectl-ssm-secret/README.md

 * Authenticate to AWS
 * Authenticate to your kubernetes cluster
+* Use the `list` subcommand to list keys and decoded values from a kubernetes secret or from a ssm parameter store path
 * Use the `import` subcommand to create a kubernetes secret from key/values stored under a parameter store path
 * Use the `export` subcommand to copy from a kubernetes secret to a parameter store path
 * Use the `--overwrite` flag to overwrite an existing kubernetes secret or existing parameter store keys.